aws/aws-advanced-jdbc-wrapper/docs/development-guide/PluginService.md

 The plugin service uses the host list provider to retrieve the most recent host information or topology information about the database.

-The JDBC Wrapper has two host list providers, the `ConnectionStringHostListProvider` and the `AuroraHostListPovider`.
+The JDBC Driver has two host list providers, the `ConnectionStringHostListProvider` and the `AuroraHostListPovider`.

 The `ConnectionStringHostListProvider` is the default provider, it parses the connection string for cluster information and stores the information.
 The provider supports having multiple hosts with the same port in the connection string: